collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 The two main differences are that if you are using the "Fork and Pull" Model:
 * If you do not have write permission to the source repo, you need to fork the repo before you use the URL to clone it
 * When you submit the pull request, a box will be checked by default giving (upstream) maintainers the ability to edit the pull request.

-The maintainers do not automatically have permission to edit it.
+General process
+* Clone (or download) the repo you have write permission to using the repo URL (this repo will be your origin)
+* Change directory into the folder
+* Make your change, then add, commit, create a message
+* Push the new branch to GitHub to your origin
+* Submit a pull request
+* You or others with write permission to the branch can push additional commits to the branch/pull request
+* When the pull request is accepted, delete the branch

 <!--
-* Enable follow on commits to be pushed to a pull request (contributor needs to give repo maintainers permission if via fork)
 * Give upstream repository maintainers permission to push follow on commits to a pull request (forked)

-* Checkout to a feature branch)

 The user will make a change in the browser, or clone the repo locally, and make change and push back to user account (which is the origin).
 User will submit pull request via own account.